 - Has handles conveniently placed on the sides so that the grill has added portability in any situation and can be moved even while in use during an emergency situation.

-The Class II from Kamado Joe is another Top Rated Charcoal Grill.
+The Classic II from Kamado Joe is another one of our favorites.
 It has plenty of convenience features while also providing a lot of portability and mobility so you can take your grill anywhere and be prepared to whip up a fantastic meal at any time.
 I especially appreciate having multiple levels to grill on because it makes managing heat very easy.

 A severely underrated feature of this grill is the handles that have been attached to the outside of the grill.
 Usually, you would have to wait until the grill is not in use and has cooled down before you could move it and once it is in use it would have to stay where it is.
 That isn’t the case with this grill, if you find yourself needing to adjust your position in the yard after you’ve already started grilling, that is an option.
 We feel that having this level of portability and mobility in a grill is greatly underappreciated and should receive more recognition.